Where are tulips native to?

 Tulip, (genus Tulipa), any of a group of cultivated bulbous herbs in the family Liliaceae.
 The genus Tulipa consists of about 100 species that are native to Eurasia from Austria and Italy eastward to Japan, with two-thirds of them native to the eastern Mediterranean and the southeastern parts of the Soviet Union.

-In light of this, where are tulips originally from?Interestingly, the tulip is not native to Dutch countries.
+Consequently, where are tulips originally from?Interestingly, the tulip is not native to Dutch countries.
 Historians believe the tulip probably originated on land somewhere between Northern China and Southern Europe.
 The plants were soon cultivated in the Ottoman Empire (present-day Turkey) and then imported into Holland in the sixteenth century.

-Furthermore, are tulips native to North America?In simplest terms, Tulips are from Central Asia.
+Accordingly, the question is are tulips native to North America?In simplest terms, Tulips are from Central Asia.
 And Daffodils are from Spain and Portugal.
 Certainly, few flowers have been more intensely "worked on" than these.
 Many bulb flowers, now all developed, produced, and exported from Holland, are native to other far-flung corners of the earth.

-Аdditionally why are tulips famous in Amsterdam?The bulb has a complex history in Amsterdam.
+In addition why are tulips famous in Amsterdam?The bulb has a complex history in Amsterdam.
 Introduced to Europe as a gift from the Ottoman Empire in the mid-1500s, tulips became popular in the Netherlands.
 They stood out for their hardiness in the famously low-lying area.
 In fact, they still enjoy an awe-inspiring spring bloom of over 7 million tulips every year.

 Do you have your own answer or clarification?